How do I join the Swim Team?

 How do I know if my child is ready for swim team?

+Every swimmer on the swim must able to independently swim the entire length of the pool practice.
 We recommend that at some time prior to the start of swim team, or prior to the registration deadline, you may want to take your child to a public swimming facility (Anne Arundel County public pool at Riva Road, or the local Y club in Arnold if you are a member) and make sure they are comfortable “swimming” the length of the pool.
 At the younger ages, and for their first exposure to swimming on a team, swimming can refer to a doggie paddle.
 They do not have to have a perfected freestyle stroke to be part of the team – that will come with practice and guidance.

 What is the practice schedule?
 When and where are the meets?